 - Site Overview Existing conditions of the Peirce Island Wastewater Treatment Facility in November 2016.
 Prior to construction, the treatment process consisted of the Aerated Grit Chambers, followed by the Primary Clarifiers and Chlorine Contact Tanks. - Site Work Work to restore and bring the site to final grade is continuing.
-This includes seeding and landscaping.
-Installation of the remainder of the paving, granite curbing, and mowing strips.
-In addition, the permanent fence has been installed and electric operated gate has been installed, and the electric operator will be started up.
-This past month, the flagpole was also installed.
+Installation of the remaining of the paving and walkways is continuing.
+Work to install the permanent fence has been completed.

-- Existing Sludge Processing Building/New Operations/Lab Building The last major building at the site that is under construction is the conversion of the existing Sludge Processing Building to the new Operations/Lab Building.
-Work to complete the building envelope and install the metal panel façade for the Upper Level is continuing.
+• Existing Sludge Processing Building/New Operations/Lab Building - The last major building at the site that is under construction is the conversion of the existing Sludge Processing Building to the new Operations/Lab Building.
+Work to complete the building envelope and install the metal panel façade for the Upper Level has been completed.
 On the roof of the building, work to install the HVAC equipment is continuing.
-On the Upper Level, door frames have been installed and painting of the drywall is continuing.
-In the Upper Level Bathrooms, installation of lockers has been completed and installation of tiling is continuing.
-The Lower Level is a process space and work to insulate and paint mechanical process piping is underway.
-The sodium hypochlorite and sodium bisulfite chemical metering pumps, and dedicated carrier water systems, have been installed and recently put into service.
-Installation of the HVAC system dedicated to the lower level is continuing.
-In the Electrical Room, electricians are continuing to pull wires to the Motor Control Center which distributes power for the various pieces of equipment.
-Permanent lighting has also started to be installed throughout the lower level. - At the Chlorine Contact Tanks, stairs are continuing to be installed at the Final Effluent Distribution Box and on the east side of the tanks.
-In the existing chemical shed on the Chlorine Contact Tanks, the chlorine residual analyzers, which monitor residual chlorine levels in the final effluent of the Chlorine Contact Tanks, have been installed.
-Small diameter sampling lines which convey treated wastewater to the residual analyzers are being installed as well.
+On the Upper Level, preparation for the seamless flooring is ongoing.
+The suspended ceiling grid is being installed throughout the Upper Level.
+Tile work in the Locker Rooms has been completed, and work to install the plumbing fixtures is underway.
+In the Lower Level at the Electrical Room, electricians are continuing to pull wires to the Motor Control Center which distributes power for the various pieces of equipment.
+The Lower Level is a process space and houses the Plant Water Pumps which provide treated effluent to various processes on site.
+Work to start up the pumps has been completed.
+Painting of mechanical process piping is continuing on the Lower Level.
+Work to install the HVAC, plumbing and fire protection equipment in the Mechanical Room is continuing.